GraceAlways123/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 4: list dir contents including . files
+Task 5: list all contents of a dir